Our Family of Companies

 Domestic Equity Monthly

-• We recognize an overweight to Value, even a slight one, is akin to walking on a tightrope given current market conditions.
-Nothing has changed the fact that the S&P 500 is top heavy with mega cap growth.
-The most recent jobs numbers continue to suggest a strong economy.
-A soft landing implies no recession, and thus no cyclical rebound.
-Higher for longer interest rates put more pressure on asset intensive businesses, which are much more likely to be Value companies.
+• We recognize our slight overweight to Value is akin to walking on a tightrope given current market conditions.
+Nothing has changed the fact that the S&P 500 is top-heavy with mega-cap growth.
+A soft landing implies no recession, and thus little cyclical rebound.
+Higher for longer interest rates put more pressure on asset-intensive businesses, which are much more likely to be Value companies.
+Still, forward EPS comparisons are much easier for Value stocks than Growth stocks.

 Equity Indexes Characteristics